krkn-chaos/krkn/README.md

 - Blog post on introduction to Kraken: https://www.openshift.com/blog/introduction-to-kraken-a-chaos-tool-for-openshift/kubernetes
 - Discussion and demo on how Kraken can be leveraged to ensure OpenShift is reliable, performant and scalable: https://www.youtube.com/watch?v=s1PvupI5sD0&ab_channel=OpenShift
 - Blog post emphasizing the importance of making Chaos part of Performance and Scale runs to mimic the production environments: https://www.openshift.com/blog/making-chaos-part-of-kubernetes/openshift-performance-and-scalability-tests
+- Blog post on findings from Chaos test runs: https://cloud.redhat.com/blog/openshift/kubernetes-chaos-stories

 ### Roadmap
 Following is a list of enhancements that we are planning to work on adding support in Kraken.
 Of course any help/contributions are greatly appreciated.
 - [Ability to visualize the metrics that are being captured by Kraken and stored in Elasticsearch](https://github.com/redhat-chaos/krkn/issues/124)
-- Continue to improve [Chaos Testing Guide](https://cloud-bulldozer.github.io/kraken/) in terms of adding best practices, test environment recommendations and scenarios to make sure the OpenShift platform, as well the applications running on top it, are resilient and performant under chaotic conditions.
+- Continue to improve [Chaos Testing Guide](https://redhat-chaos.github.io/krkn) in terms of adding best practices, test environment recommendations and scenarios to make sure the OpenShift platform, as well the applications running on top it, are resilient and performant under chaotic conditions.
-- Support for running Kraken on Kubernetes distribution - see https://github.com/redhat-chaos/krkn/issues/185, https://github.com/redhat-chaos/krkn/issues/186
+- Support for running all the scenarios of Kraken on Kubernetes distribution - see https://github.com/redhat-chaos/krkn/issues/185, https://github.com/redhat-chaos/krkn/issues/186
-- Sweet logo for Kraken - see https://github.com/redhat-chaos/krkn/issues/195

 ### Contributions